Wblake95/Wblake95/README.md

-- Hi, I’m Wesley Blake.
+# Hi, I’m Wesley Blake (Wes or Blake)
+## Professionally, I work in Human Resources
+### interests:
-- I am interested in technology in general and would like to learn more about everything.
+- Technology in general
+- Linux Enthusiast
+  - ArcoLinux currenlty
+### Currently learning
+- Learning Linux
-- I’m currently learning Python with DataCamp, NetworkChucks Python course, and practice.
+- Python with Datacamp and W3schools
-- What I have already done so far:
--   I have used Linux for over 2 years; currently using ArcoLinux.
--   I have built a few simple things in Python.

 <!---
 Wblake95/Wblake95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.